themeum/tutor/readme.txt

 New: WPML Compatibility Add-on
 New: Course retake feature
+Fix: Lesson video duration not fetching for autofill url
 Fix: Deprecated Warnings in PHP 8

 = 1.9.3 - June 23, 2021 =